MehrBSh/MedGemma-Multi-Agent-Role-Specific-Clinical-Assistant/MedgemmaAssistant/README.md

 ## 🌟 Project Overview

-MedGemma Learning Assistant is a medical AI platform with multiple user interfaces built with Streamlit and powered by local language models.
+MedGemma Assistant is a medical AI platform with multiple user interfaces built with Streamlit and powered by local language models.
 Currently supports student learning, patient health information, and clinical decision support.

 ## 🚀 Existing Applications